neondatabase/website/content/docs/introduction/autoscaling.md

 updatedOn: '2024-08-22T16:14:37.838Z'
 ---

-Neon's _Autoscaling_ feature dynamically adjusts the amount of compute resources allocated to a Neon compute in response to the current load, eliminating the need for manual intervention.
+Neon's _Autoscaling_ feature dynamically adjusts the amount of compute resources allocated to a Neon compute in response to the current load, eliminating the need for manual intervention or restarts.

 The following visualization shows how Neon’s autoscaling works throughout a typical day.
 The compute resources scale up or down based on demand, ensuring that your database has the necessary compute resources when it needs them, while conserving resources during off-peak times.